The Problem That Started It (A Supervisor’s Question)

 That’s how HCI‑LLM (a.k.a.
 HCI Research Assistant) was born: a fully local RAG-based research assistant for exploring 8,000+ CHI conference papers.

-A local system that ingests CHI PDFs → builds a vector database → answers questions with citations and confidence—without sending anything to the cloud.
+a local system that ingests CHI PDFs, builds a searchable research memory, and answers questions with citations without shipping the papers to the cloud.

 At a high level: